 dev.off()

-package of R. A heatmap basically consists of the raster-image type plot of the data frame, with the rows and columns of the matrix reaggranged using cluster analyses of the varables and observations.
-(Note that the cluster analyses are carried out individually, as oppsosed to simultaneously, an approach known as “biclustering”.)
+“Heatmaps” are a visualization approach that is implemented in the {base} package of R, but is extended by the {gplots} package.
+A heatmap basically consists of the raster-image type plot of the data frame, with the rows and columns of the matrix rearranged using cluster analyses of the varables and observations.
+(Note that the cluster analyses are carried out sequentially, as opposed to simultaneously, this latter approach known as “biclustering”.)
 Typically, for small data sets, the matrix plot is augmented by dendrograms, and by “side bars” which plot some additional attribute of the data (location or time, for example) using a scatter plot, gradient plot, etc.

 A simple heatmap can be generated for a “Hovmöller matrix” calculated using the gridded data.
-The Hovmöller matrix contains longitudinal averages and is laid out with one row for each latitude and one column for each time.
+The Hovmöller matrix contains longitudinal averages, and is laid out with one row for each latitude and one column for each time.

 Create the Hovmöller matrix: